usptact/LearningToRank/README.md

 The prediction tool accepts a model file (input) and a SVM-Light formatted file (input).
 The predictions are rank distributions and are printed to the console.

 ## Graphical Model
+The graphical model for LtR is the modified TrueSkill/Thurstonian type model.
+The difference is that the observed feature vectors are introduced.

+There are `K` training examples.
+Each training example has a variable number of items (`n` in figure).
+There are `m=n-1` pairwise preference observations per example.
 ![TrueSkill/Thurstonian model for LtR](https://github.com/usptact/LearningToRank/blob/master/img/LtR%20Graphical%20Model.png)

 ## Building